 DEAD ANIMAL RESPONSE

 Reports of dead animals represent 50 – 75% of all incidents that are reported to MARS each year.
 Because it’s often difficult to study many marine animals directly, investigating those that have died can provide some of the most valuable information we have.
 Each examination helps us learn more about the threats these animals face — such as vessel strikes, marine debris, and entanglement — as well as their health, ecology, and life history (like age, sex, and reproduction).
-This knowledge is vital for improving marine conservation efforts and is identified as a priority in most Species at Risk recovery and management plans.
-Samples curated from these animals contribute to research all over the world and some animals even end up in museum collections, helping educate and inspire the public for generations to come.
+This knowledge is vital for improving marine conservation efforts and is identified as a priority in most Species at Risk Act recovery and management plans.
+Samples from these animals contribute to research all over the world and some animals even end up in museum collections, aquariums and research institutions, helping educate and inspire the public for generations to come.

 What we’re able to do with a dead animal depends on factors like the condition of the animal (how fresh is the carcass?), the location of the animal (is it accessible for people and/or equipment?), and the resources available (are trained responders available and is there funding to support the response effort?).
 Depending on many of these factors, MARS may either deploy a team of responders to work onsite or alternatively, bring the animal back to the MARS Lab to perform a necropsy in a controlled environment.

-Regardless, when making a plan, safety is ALWAYS our first concern.
+When making a plan, safety is ALWAYS our first concern.

 REPORTING DEAD MARINE ANIMALS